runxuanjiang/math_and_programming_notes/systems_design/notes.md

 * Allows for O(1) reads and writes, and is useful for rapidly changing data.
 But more complex operations (like joins) will need to be done in application layer.
 * Only supports get and put operations
 * Example: Redis

     * Redis is an in-memory key value store.
 Thus it can only store small data that needs to be accessed quickly.
     * Persistence - since memory is volatile, Redis must save the data somewhere so that it still exists when the server is shut down:
         * RDB - copy all data to an RDB in every interval.
         * AOF (append-only file) logging - expensive because requires lots of storage and disk accesses.
         * SAVE command - creates an RDB snapshot.
     * Replication - uses master-slave replication.
 Slaves can be configured to write data to persistent memory to save time for master.
+        * Can be configured to have high availability or high consitency (but not both obviously)
     * Sharding - data can be sharded across many computers, each of which can have a master-slave replication scheme with other computers.
+        * Redis uses hash slots or virtual nodes, together with consistent hashing - partition hash space into virtual nodes, and each node is responsible for some number of virtual nodes.
 * Example: Memcache
+    * Memcache is implemented like a hash map, and all operations are O(1).
+    * Memcache memory is allocated at the start (the user specifies how much to use), uses LRU to evict data.
+    * Memcache uses its own memory (instead of malloc and free) to avoid memory fragmentation after many rights/moving.
+This memory allocation is called slabs.
+        * The memory is divided into pages of 1mb each (also the size of the largest thing that can be stored).
+There are slab classes of various sizes.
+        * Each slab class represents how a page will be partitioned (into chunks of equal size).
+        * Each slab class gets one page at the start.
+        * New objects are written to the smallest chunk that can take it.
+When there are no available chunks for a slab class, a new page can be assigned.
+        * If all pages are used up, LRU is used.
+There is an LRU for each slab class.
+    * Memcache will automatically use multiple servers through consistent hashing (sharding).